 - Regular Assessment: If you are appealing the value of your property as of January 1st of the current year, the filing period is from July 2nd through September 15th.

-- Roll Change: If you are appealing when the Assessor has changed the value on a prior year’s roll, you must file within sixty (60) days of the mailing of the notice or the postmark date of the notice or tax bill, whichever is later.
+- Roll Change: If you are appealing when the Assessor has changed the value on a prior year’s roll, you must file within sixty (60) days after the mailing date printed on the assessment notice, or the postmark date of the notice, whichever is later.
+If such notice is not received within 15 days of the deadline filing date, the filing date is within sixty (60) days of the date printed on the tax bill or its postmark date, whichever is later.

-- Escape Assessment: If you are appealing the value for property which the Assessor discovered was under-assessed or not assessed on a prior year’s roll, you must file within sixty (60) days of the mailing of the notice or the postmark date of the notice or tax bill, whichever is later.
+- Escape Assessment: If you are appealing the value for property which the Assessor discovered was under-assessed or not assessed on a prior year’s roll, you must file within sixty (60) days after the mailing date printed on the assessment notice, or the postmark date of the notice, whichever is later.
+If such notice is not received within 15 days of the deadline filing date, the filing date is within sixty (60) days of the date printed on the tax bill or its postmark date, whichever is later.

 View the State Board of Equalization's Assessment Appeals Information Booklet for more information about appeal filing periods.